awoie/vp-token-spec/README.md

 This approach dramatically reduces latency and reduces load on the OP's servers.
 Moreover, the user can identity, authenticate, and authorize even in situations with unstable or without internet connectivity.

-## Overview (JWT parameters extention)
+## Overview

 W3C Verifiable Credentials specification defines two kinds of objects – Verifiable Credentials and Verifiable Presentations, and it also orthogonally defines two proof formats of these objects – JWT and Linked Data Proofs.
 Thus, there are four data types that different use cases could utilize.

-This specification defines the following parameters to pass Verifiable Presentations or Verifiable Credentials signed as JWTs or using Linked Data Proofs:
+This specification defines the JWT parameters to pass VPs and VCs signed as JWTs or using Linked Data Proofs.

+This specifications also introduces a new artifact VP Token and VC Token to provide VPs and VCs to RPs:

+### JWT parameters extention

+This specification introduces the following JWT parameters:

 - vc_jwt:  A claim whose value is a W3C Verifiable Credential object using the JWT representation, which is a JSON string.
 The claim’s value may also be an array of W3C Verifiable Credential objects using the JWT representation if the use case calls for multiple JWT VCs.